Ferritin Quantitative Test

 INS Rapid Quantitative Test (Chemiluminescence Immunoassay) is used for in vitro quantitative detection of the Insulin (INS) concentration in human serum, plasma that contains heparin /EDTA and other anticoagulants samples, mainly used for auxiliary diagnosis of diabetes diseases.

-E2 Rapid Quantitative Test (Chemiluminescence Immunoassay) is used for in vitro quantitative detection of the Estradiol (E2) concentration in human serum and plasma that contains heparin /EDTA and other anticoagulants and samples, mainly used for auxiliary diagnosis of reproductive hormones diseases.
+hs-cTnT Rapid Quantitative Test (Chemiluminescence Immunoassay) is used for in vitro quantitative detection of the high sensitivity cardiac isoform of TnT (hs-cTnT) concentration in human serum, plasma that contains heparin /EDTA and other anticoagulants and venous whole blood samples, mainly used for auxiliary diagnosis of cardiac diseases.

 Leave A Message